Armenia travel advice

 Border areas

-Our ability to provide consular services in areas along the Armenia-Azerbaijan international borders as well as in Nagorno-Karabakh is extremely limited.
+The Government of Canada’s ability to provide consular services in areas along the international borders with Azerbaijan is extremely limited.

 Azerbaijan

-The security environment is highly volatile at the border between Armenia and Azerbaijan due to the ongoing dispute over the Nagorno-Karabakh region.
+The security environment remains highly volatile at the eastern border between Armenia and Azerbaijan.

 All border crossings into Azerbaijan are closed and the border is heavily militarized.

-Despite the ceasefire in place since November 2020, there are frequent armed clashes at multiple points along the international border, including near the following Armenian cities:
+Armed clashes occur occasionally at multiple points along the international border, including near the following Armenian cities:

 - Sotk